inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

    :alt: Dock on the right
    :align: center

-   Showing keywords for active Layer
+   *Showing keywords for active layer*

 The :guilabel:`Results` area is also used to display status information.
 For example, when a suitable combination of **hazard** (:guilabel:`In the event of`), **exposure** (:guilabel:`How many`) and **impact function** (:guilabel:`In the event of`) are selected, the results area will be updated to indicate that you can proceed to run the impact scenario calculation.
-The :menuselection:`Run` Button will be activated.
+The :guilabel:`Run` button will be activated.

 .. figure:: /static/user-docs/status-ready.*
    :scale: 75 %
    :alt: Ready to run
    :align: center

-   Activated Run button
+   *Run button activated*

-Finally, the :guilabel:`Results` area is also used to display any error messages so that the user is informed as to what went wrong and why.
-You might want to scroll down a bit in the messaging window.
+Finally, the results area is also used to display error messages so that the user is informed as to what went wrong and why.
+You may need to scroll down a bit in the window.

 .. figure:: /static/user-docs/error-display.*
    :scale: 75 %
    :alt: Displaying Problems
    :align: center

-   Showing error messages
+   *Showing error messages*

-To have more space for the results available your Question is automatically hidden to make the results area as large as possible to display the results.
+To allow more space for the results your question is automatically hidden to make the results area as large as possible for displaying the results.
-If you want to have a look again what the question was that you formulated click on the :guilabel:`Show question form` button on top of the result area.
+If you want to have a look again what the question was that you formulated click on the :guilabel:`Show question form` button at the top of the results area.

 .. figure:: /static/user-docs/show_question_form.*
    :scale: 75 %
    :alt: Show question form
    :align: center

-   Show question form
+   *Show question form*

-If you want to hide the question again to have more space to display the results again, just make the Layer you just calculated with |project_name|
+To hide the question again to have more space for the results, simply make active the layer which |project_name|
-active again in the :guilabel:`Layers` list of QGIS.
+created during the calculation in the Layers panel.

-.. note:: At the bottom of error display you may see button like the following.
-   If you click on this button, it will display a box which will contain useful diagnostic information which can be submitted as part of a bug report if you think the error was incorrect.
+.. note:: At the bottom of the error display you may see a button like the following.
+Click on this button to display a box which contains diagnostic information that can be submitted as part of a bug report if you think the error was incorrect.

    .. image:: /static/user-docs/toggle-traceback.*
       :scale: 75 %

-The Buttons Area
+The buttons area
 ----------------

-The buttons area contains three buttons:
+The buttons area contains four buttons:

 .. figure:: /static/user-docs/buttons.*
    :scale: 75 %